lois2inn/stock-analysis/README.md

 # Stock Analysis - Stock Performance and Runtime Performance of Refactored VBA Script

 ## Overview
 Steve, a financial analyst, wanted to analyze some green energy stocks for years 2017 and 2018.
-To help Steve, Excel Macros using Visual Basic for Applications (VBA) were created.
+To help Steve do the same, Excel Macros using Visual Basic for Applications (VBA) were created.

 ### Purpose
 The purpose of this project was to compare the stock performance between 2017 and 2018.
 The original code written to analyze stocks was refactored so that the execution times can be compared.